-Using the SQL TRIM Function in Relational Database Management
+Using the SQL TRIM Function in Relational Database Management Systems

 The Syntax of the SQL TRIM Function

 By default, the SQL TRIM function removes the spaces and specified characters on either side of a text string.
 If there aren’t any characters identified, TRIM will remove unwanted spaces.
-You can also use LTRIM or RTRIM to remove characters only from the leading (left) or trailing side (right) of the string, respectively.
+You can also use LTRIM or RTRIM to remove characters from only the leading (left) or trailing side (right) of the string, respectively.

-UPDATE [table] SET JobTitle = TRIM (‘Manager’ FROM)
+SET JobTitle = TRIM (‘Manager’ FROM JobTitle);

 For example, if the string reads:

-|TRIM (‘Manager’ FROM ‘Research and Development Manager’):
+|TRIM (‘Manager’ FROM ‘Research and Development Manager’);|

 Using TRIM in SQL Server

-This means that if you use the TRIM function in SQLServer, the system throws an error that says, “TRIM is not a recognized built-in function name.”
-For example, when executed in SQL Server 2016 results in an error, but works in SQL Server 2017.
+This means that if you use the TRIM function in SQL Server 2016 or earlier, the system throws an error that says, “TRIM is not a recognized built-in function name.”
+For example, running this script in SQL Server 2016 results in an error, but works in SQL Server 2017.

-DECLARE @String2 NVARCHAR(MAX) SET @String2 = ‘Sentence’ SELECT TRIM(@String2) TrimmedValue GO
+SET @String2 = ‘Sentence’

 Using the LTRIM and RTRIM Functions in SQL